therion23/KatanaHacking/USB.md

 #### Subcommand 0x06 - Lighting On/Off

 - Length 1, Data 0x00 for off, anything else for on.
 This affects the currently selected profile only.

+#### Subcommand 0x16 - Get lighting pattern name

+- Length 1, Data 0xNN for profile NN 0 thru 5.
+Returns Length, 0x16, 0xNN, length of string - twice, 0x00 and finally the name of the lighting pattern, where every character is followed by 0x00.
+So 'Test' would be `0x04 0x04 0x00 'T' 0x00 'e' 0x00 's' 0x00 't' 0x00`.
+Note that if a profile has lighting disabled, this function will return 'Lights Off' instead of the name of the stored pattern.

 ### 0x9c - Input